-All applicants who submit our application form for the Miss Burlesque UK competition must abide by all Rules & Criteria set out below:
+All applicants who submit our application form for the Miss Burlesque competition must abide by all Rules & Criteria set out below:

 Performers should be confident and of a high professional standard in the areas of performance, tease, audience engagement, visual presentation of costume and styling.
 They must demonstrate an innate understanding of music through demonstrating musicality within their movement and timing.
 Performer’s routines should be tight, well rehearsed and polished.